Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 Is VR Training in the Workplace The Future Of Upskilling Sales Teams?
 Using VR for corporate training and events featured article image

-We’ve heard much about the Metaverse lately, especially with Facebook changing its name to Meta.
+We’ve heard much about the Metaverse lately, especially since Facebook changed its name to Meta.
 So we are so happy to get our hands on a VR headset.
-In particular, the Oculus Quest 2, to try out in meetings, events and corporate training.
+In particular, the Oculus Quest 2 will be used to try out in meetings, events, and corporate training.
 Now, we’re not talking about online learning.
 The one where you turn on your webcam, set a whimsical virtual background and converse in the chat window.
 No, we’re talking about a fully immersive virtual reality training experience.
 Yes, we know VR training isn’t exactly new for professionals like surgeons and soldiers.
-But in the corporate training world, they’ve only begun to implement VR training technology to improve their performance.
+However, corporate training has only begun implementing VR training technology to improve its performance.
 Overall, this revelation left us with a question.
 Is VR Training in the workplace the future of upskilling our sales teams?
 Let’s find out.

 What is Virtual Reality Training?

 Virtual Reality Training uses digital simulations of specific professional scenarios for training purposes.
-It works by allowing learners to interact with activities through an immersive headset and pair of controllers.
+It allows learners to interact with activities through an immersive headset and a pair of controllers.
 Learners move, look and speak in their 3D virtual setting.
-All while interacting with other employees, instructors or virtual environments.
-Overall, it takes away any sights, sounds and distractions of the “real-world” to help the learner engage.
+All while interacting with other employees, instructors, or in virtual environments.
+It takes away any sights, sounds and distractions of the “real world” to help the learner engage.
 Most programs are either 100% simulated programs, pre-recorded videos or live virtual interactions.

 Also read: 13 Top B2B Sales Trends to Watch This Year (2022) & What Is Digital Sales Transformation?